Gather with fellow student leaders to explore the ideas that shape our lives.

 More Speakers to be Announced

 We look forward to three meaningful days together.
-If you are not a current student, your schedule may look slightly different and you will receive your tailored schedule prior to the weekend.
-Please reach out to your main contact point at the Veritas Forum with any questions.
+If you are not a current student, your schedule may look slightly different and you will receive your tailored schedule prior to the conference.
+Please reach out to your main contact point at The Veritas Forum with any questions.

-Please note that the below is the current schedule and some of the details may change before the weekend begins.
+Below is the current schedule.
+Please note that some of the details may change before the conference begins.

-This year we're so excited that Veritas Weekend includes two tracks.
-Below you can find information relevant to you and your track.
+This year we are excited to announce that most programming will combine Augustine Collective and Forums students.
+Below you can find information relevant to you and your team as you plan to join us.

 Veritas Weekend is The Veritas Forum’s flagship student leadership conference.
 It is a private, invitation-only event for students who are part of The Veritas Forum’s student community.
 This conference gathers invited students for a time of encouragement and equipping.
 During the conference, students interact with Christian scholars, writers, and artists, and share experiences with peers from other campuses.

-Veritas Weekend has two tracks: The Augustine Collective Conference track for students who are part of an AC journal and the Forums Leadership track for students who plan and execute Veritas Forum events on their campus.
+Veritas Weekend is for two groups of students: The Augustine Collective (AC) students who are part of an AC journal and the Forums Leadership students who plan and execute Veritas Forum events on their campus.

 To meet, think, discuss, and pray with your fellow Veritas students from across the country?
 To hear from and interact with fantastic speakers?
 To strategize with your teams for the future?
 To acquire or refine the skills necessary to help build a thriving publication?
+To be inspired as you plan a forum for your campus?
 To renew your vision for the work you’re doing?
 Pick your reason!
 Whatever brings you to the conference, we’re thrilled to see you.

 Want to learn more?
 Check out this promo video from a previous conference.

 The full schedule is still to come, but you can see the current schedule above.
-It will conclude by noon on Sunday the 11th.
-The weekend will consist of a mix of plenary sessions, breakout sessions, worship, time to connect as a team, and time for fellowship with students from publications across the country.
+It will conclude by noon on Sunday, February 9th, 2025.
+The weekend will consist of a mix of plenary sessions, breakout sessions, worship, time to connect as a team, and time for fellowship with students from other campuses across the country.

 The Boston Park Plaza Hotel will host this year’s conference.
 This 4-star hotel, located near the historic Boston Common, was recently renovated and features great meeting spaces for this growing event.
 Lodging at the Plaza will be guest rooms that hold two students with a separate bed for each.